sudhamadhavi/Sales-Analytics/README.md

 1. Yearly Profit and Loss (P&L) Report: This report provides a detailed breakdown of our financial performance for each fiscal year, highlighting our revenue and expenses.[Yearly Report](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/P%26L%20Year.pdf)
 2. Quarterly Profit and Loss (P&L) Report:This report compares our financial performance for each quarter, revealing trends in our performance over the year.4.
 [Monthly Report](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/P%26L%20Quarters.pdf)

+Summary:
+By integrating sales and financial analyses reports, Atliq can figure out discounts for customers,facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

+Technical and soft skills used for the project:

+### Technical Skills:

+1. Proficient in ETL methodology (Extract, Transform, Load).
+2. Skilled in creating date tables using Power Query.
+3. Able to determine fiscal months and quarters.
+4. Capable of establishing data model relationships with Power Pivot.
+5. Experienced in integrating supplementary data into existing models.
+6. Familiar with using DAX to create calculated columns.

+### Soft Skills:

+1. Strong understanding of Sales & Finance Reports.
+2. Ability to design reports with the user in mind.
+3. Skilled in optimizing report generation.
+4. Capable of developing a systematic approach to report building.